wp-plugins/bulletproof-security/readme.txt

 the customized Master .htaccess files to your root and wp-admin folders).
 BPS has built-in Backup and Restore and an .htaccess File Editor for full manual editing control as well.
 BulletProof Website Security fast and simple.
 Enjoy!

-= How does the BulletProof Security Plugin Login Security & Monitoring work? =
+= How does BulletProof Security Plugin Login Security & Monitoring work? =

 BulletProof Security Login Security & Monitoring allows you to choose whether you want to Log All User Account Logins or Log Only User Account Lockouts.
-The Dynamic DB Logging For has 3 options: Lock, Unlock or Delete database rows.
+The Dynamic DB Logging Form has 3 checkbox options: Lock, Unlock or Delete database rows.
 The Login Security database table is hooked into the WordPress Users database table, but they are 2 completely separate database tables.
 If you lock a User Account then BPS Pro will enforce that lock on that User Account and the User will not be able to log in.
 If you unlock a User Account then the User will be able to login.
 Deleting database rows in the Login Security